mozilla/addons-server/docs/topics/api/addons.rst

     :query string filter: The :ref:`filter <version-filtering-param>` to apply.
     :query string lang: Activate translations in the specific language for that query.
 (See :ref:`translated fields <api-overview-translations>`)
+    :query int page: 1-based page number.
+Defaults to 1.
+    :query int page_size: Maximum number of results to return for the requested page.
+Defaults to 25.
     :>json int count: The number of versions for this add-on.
     :>json string next: The URL of the next page of results.
     :>json string previous: The URL of the previous page of results.